Meet our Board of Directors

 Vice Chair

-An employee of Hussey Gay Bell since 2013, Stephanie serves as the Director of Marketing & Business Development for Hussey Gay Bell’s family of companies located in eight office locations throughout GA, SC and TN overseeing the planning, development and execution of marketing strategies to amplify the firm’s brand position in core market sectors and working closely with leadership to develop and execute implementation of strategic plans designed to nurture and enhance relationships with existing and prospective clientele and to retain and attract new talent.
-She has served in a variety of industry association capacities though current commitments include: Leadership Southeast GA Executive Board of Directors, ACEC-GA Engineering Georgia Magazine Editorial Board, SAME Savannah Post 1st Vice President & Board Member, GEDA Member & Marketing SIG Chair, Senior Citizen’s, Inc. Board Member, SIOR Affiliate and Leadership Georgia’s Class of 2023 (the best class ever).
+An employee of Hussey Gay Bell since 2013, Stephanie serves as the Director of Marketing and Business Development for Hussey Gay Bell’s family of companies located in eight offices throughout GA, SC and TN.
+She oversees the planning, development and execution of marketing strategies to amplify the firm’s brand position in core market sectors.
+Stephanie also works closely with leadership to develop and execute strategic plans that nurture and enhance relationships with existing and prospective clientele and to retain and attract new talent.
+She has served in a variety of industry association capacities that currently include the LSEGA Executive Board of Directors, SAME Savannah Post President & Board Member, Senior Citizen’s, Inc. Board Member, GEDA Member, SMPS Member and SIOR Affiliate.

 Patton Dugas